DHTMLX/docs-suite/docs/colorpicker/features.md

  ## How to configure palette

-In this section you will find out how to configure and customize palette
+In this section you will find out how to configure and customize palette.

 | Topic                                                                    | Description                                                                                              |
 | ------------------------------------------------------------------------ | -------------------------------------------------------------------------------------------------------- |